wulfmann/arn/README.md

 The region for a URL uses the following path to resolve the region:

 - If the ARN contains a region it is used
+- If the region is passed into the command it is used
 - If an `AWS_REGION` environment variable is found it is used
 - If a region is set for the specified AWS profile it is used